cis-ds/course-site/content/homework/geospatial-viz/index.markdown

 # Submit the assignment

-Your assignment should be submitted as one or more R Markdown documents, data files, figures, etc. Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
+Your assignment should be submitted an R Markdown document using the `github_document` format.
+Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
 As part of the pull request, you're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 # Rubric